Multi-tenant design and reflections on Ameba Platform

 Exception handling

-Even for services with high security levels, it is necessary to allow exceptional inbound communication, such as by publishing some APIs.
+Even for services with high security levels, it is necessary to allow exceptional inbound communication, such as publishing some APIs.
 When allowing exceptional communication, we have adjusted the security level of some of the targets.

 The following communication restrictions have been set on the Ameba platform.